Mobile-Dev-Project/Mobile-App/README.md

 - **Expo Go App:** Required for running the app on a mobile device.
 - **Node.js:** Ensure that all dependencies are managed through `npm install`.

-## Contributions
-Contributions are welcome, especially in areas such as adding a payment gateway or enhancing the user interface.
-Please submit issues and pull requests through GitHub for review.

 ## Acknowledgments
 Special thanks to our instructor, Teemu Korpela, for guidance throughout the development process, and to all team members who contributed to the conceptualization and implementation of SuomiStay.Ay.